Monitoring

 jobLabel: app.kubernetes.io/instance

-2 | Relabel __address__ to be a FQDN rather then the IP-Address of target pod |
+2 | Relabel address to be a FQDN rather then the IP-Address of the target Pod.
+This is currently necessary to scrape NiFi, since it requires a DNS name to address the NiFi REST API |

 |